-Both the ExpressStop Acquisition and the Empire Acquisition (the "ExpressStop and Empire Acquisitions") contributed to the improvement in our results of operations for the third quarter of 2021, primarily in the wholesale segment, as compared to the third quarter of 2020.
-Increased merchandise contribution and fuel contribution at same stores combined with an increase in other revenues have positively impacted our results of operations during the third quarter 2021.
+Both the ExpressStop Acquisition and the Empire Acquisition (the "ExpressStop and Empire at same stores combined with an increase in other revenues have positively impacted our results of operations during the third quarter 2021.
 General and administrative expenses increased in 2021, as compared to 2020, primarily as a result of the Empire Acquisition.